browserengineering/book/book/accessibility.md

 ::: {.further}

-A common accessibility issue is web page authors making custom input elements and not thinking much about their accessibility.
-The reason for this is that built-in input elements are hard to style, so authors roll their own better-looking one.
+A common issue is web page authors making custom input elements and not thinking much about their accessibility.
+The reason for this is that built-in input elements are hard to style, so authors roll their own better-looking ones.

-Built-in input elements often involve several separate pieces, like the path and button in a `file` input, the check box in a `checkbox` element, or the pop-up menu in a `select` drop-down, and CSS isn't (yet) good at styling such "compound" elements, though [pseudo-elements][pseudoelts] such as `::backdrop` or `::file-selector-button` help.
+Built-in input elements often involve several separate pieces, like the path and button in a `file` input, the check box in a `checkbox` element, or the pop-up menu in a `select` dropdown, and CSS isn't (yet) good at styling such "compound" elements, though [pseudo-elements][pseudoelts] such as `::backdrop` or `::file-selector-button` help.
-Perhaps the best solution is [standards][openui] for new [fully-styleable][selectmenu] input elements.
+Perhaps the best solution is [standards][openui] for new [fully styleable][selectmenu] input elements.

 :::